List of Mighty Morphin Power Rangers characters: Tenga Warriors

 The Tenga Warriors are Lord Zedd and Rita Repulsa's new crow-like foot soldiers with them being wedding gifts from Rito Revolto.
 Rita states that Tengas are the most vicious warriors in the universe; however, the clumsiness her Tenga display suggests she got a bad batch.
 They are the only grunt soldiers to have their own theme song "Tenga Bye Bye".
 Throughout Season 3, the Rangers are never seen battling these grunt soldiers in civilian form, but used their Ninja Ranger or Power Ranger forms instead, implying the Tenga are strong enough to out-match the rangers without their powers.
 The Tengas also have the power of speech.
 The Tenga Warriors effectively replace the Putties because they cannot be destroyed easily as they can.

 In Mighty Morphin Power Rangers: The Movie, Ivan Ooze had virtually identical soldiers called the Tengu Warriors, but created from his ooze instead of eggs.
 Like their TV counterparts, the Tengus are shown to have the power of speech.

-In the Power Rangers S.P.D. episodes "Shadow" Pt.
-2 and "Wired" Pt.
-2, a Tenga is seen as a patron at Piggy's diner.
+In the Power Rangers S.P.D. episodes "Shadow: Part 2: and "Wired: Part 2", a Tenga is seen as a patron at Piggy's diner.